-Why Empathy in the Workplace Matters
+The Importance of Empathy in the Workplace

 It’s critical for companies to hire and develop more effective managers and leaders capable of moving their organization forward during both good and challenging times.
-That requires looking beyond traditional strategies for management development, and cultivating the skills most important for success.
-One of those skills, perhaps unexpectedly, is empathy.
+That requires looking beyond traditional strategies for management development and cultivating the skills most important for success.

-To determine if empathy influences a manager’s job performance, we analyzed data from 6,731 managers in 38 countries.
-We found that empathy in the workplace is positively related to job performance.
-Managers who show more empathy toward direct reports are viewed as better performers in their job by their bosses.
-The findings were consistent across the sample: those mangers who were rated as empathetic by subordinates were also rated as high performing by their own boss.
+In other words, our research found that managers who practiced empathetic leadership toward direct reports were viewed as better performers by their bosses.
+The findings were consistent across the sample: those managers who were rated as empathetic by subordinates were also rated as high performing by their own boss.

 The ability to be compassionate and connect with others is critical to our lives, both personally and professionally.
-Demonstrating empathy – a key part of emotional intelligence and leadership effectiveness — also improves human interactions in general and can lead to more effective communication and positive outcomes, in both work and home settings.
+Demonstrating empathy in the workplace — a key part of emotional intelligence and leadership effectiveness — also improves human interactions in general and can lead to more effective communication and positive outcomes, in both work and home settings.

 Defining Empathy in the Workplace

-Empathy is the ability to perceive and relate to the thoughts, emotions, or experience of others.
+Empathy is the ability to perceive and relate to the thoughts, emotions, or experiences of others.
 Those with high levels of empathy are skilled at understanding a situation from another person’s perspective and reacting with compassion.

 - Empathy, on the other hand, refers to the capacity or ability to imagine oneself in the situation of another, experiencing the emotions, ideas, or opinions of that person.

 2. Show sincere interest in the needs, hopes, and dreams of other people.

 Part of leading with empathy involves working to understand the unique needs and goals of each team member and how to best match work assignments to contribute to both performance and employee satisfaction.
 Team members who see that their manager recognizes them in this way are more engaged and willing to go the extra mile.
 Showing kindness in the workplace can boost performance and culture.

 4. Show compassion when other people disclose a personal loss.

-Real connections and friendships at work matter, and empathy is a tool that managers can use to establish bonds with those they’re privileged to lead.
+Real connections and friendships at work matter, and empathetic leadership is a tool that managers can use to establish bonds with those they’re privileged to lead.
 We’ve all been through personal loss, so even if we can’t relate to the specific loss our team member experiences, we can act empathetically and let them know they’re supported.

-How Organizations Can Encourage Empathy in the Workplace
+How Organizations Can Encourage Empathetic Leadership

 Explain that giving time and attention to others fosters empathy, which in turn enhances your performance and improves your perceived effectiveness.